 Where is excavated soil from the facility site going?

-Contractors are planning to take clean soils excavated from the facility site to a permitted fill site near Vancouver, Washington.
+Contractors are taking clean soils excavated from the facility site to a permitted fill site near Vancouver, Washington and a site near Lusted and Cottrell Roads.
 Additional locations for excavated soil disposal will be added in the future.

 What are you doing to minimize traffic delays?

 We’ve instructed our contractors to prioritize getting emergency vehicles, farm traffic, and school buses through work zones as quickly as feasible.
-During construction, we will also be following our County-approved Transportation Demand Management Plan that provides specific methods the contractor must follow to make sure roads in the project area continue to meet the County’s level of service standards.
+During construction, we're following our County-approved Transportation Demand Management Plan that provides specific methods the contractor must follow to make sure roads in the project area continue to meet the County’s level of service standards.
+This includes bussing and vanpooling options for workers commuting to the facility site.

 Who do I contact if there is an issue with construction traffic?